 Consistent posting on both this blog & the Recoleta Cemetery blog showed big results with increased traffic & increased sales.
 Something was going right.
 The full final version of Catholic heritage saw the light of day… with a huge number of pages.
 Oh well, I was going to make the guide that I would want to buy 😉 With another major project complete, I could switch gears & tackle new things…

 A new Mosteiro de Alcobaça guide came together in a matter of months.
 Rhythm of production resembled that of Endless Mile when I first started… then the pandemic hit.
 What to do when no one travels & needs your guidebooks?
-For a long time, the format used for PDFs seemed a bit outdated.
-I wanted to redesign all guides, give them an updated look & make them more mobile accessible.
-Thanks to lockdown I completed an overhaul of each & every guide —whew!— as well as started research & writing for a Sevilla architecture guide.
+For a long time, I wanted to redesign all guides, give them an updated look & make them more mobile accessible.
+Thanks to lockdown I completed an overhaul of each & every guide —whew!— as well as began research & writing for a Sevilla architecture guide.
 If I can average one new guide per year, EM will be in a great place.

 Over the course of ten years, Endless Mile has changed & grown along with me.
-A collaborative effort suddenly forced to go solo, I’ve spent a lot of time over the past decade working on EM.
-And no small amount of worry.
+A collaborative effort suddenly forced to go solo, I’ve spent a lot of time over the past decade developing EM.
+And with no small amount of worry.
 But I make no apologies… life sometimes gets in the way of business growth.
 On a positive note this project has fueled my interests, kept me motivated to learn & given me something to be very proud of.
 While actual income varies wildly from year to year, I’m happy to say that Endless Mile has guided many thousands of people around the world.
 We hope to do so for another ten years!